A Medellin City Tour – Spending An Amazing Day In The City

 Typical Life In Envigado

-From the swanky highrises of El Poblado, we leave the Escobar house behind and enter the up and coming area of Envigado.
+From the swanky highrises of El Poblado, we continue the Medellin city tour and leave the Escobar house behind and enter the up and coming area of Envigado.
 While Envigado isn’t as developed as El Poblado, it isn’t hard to see that it will be soon.
 Dozens of high rises are under construction in this area, a sign of the increased wealth and prosperity that Medellín is experiencing.

 In Envigado we briefly stop at a small square where the locals are going about their daily lives.
 Before me a pair of old men sit and stare at children playing near the fountain.
 The square’s small but beautiful church is the backdrop for this scene which is one I have so often experienced in Latin America.